-- Teen Titans Go!: In stark contrast to the rest of the Titans who all went through a case of Adaptational Jerkass, Starfire became far nicer, to the point of Good Is Dumb levels.
+- Teen Titans Go!: In stark contrast to the rest of the Titans, who are much meaner than in the previous series, Starfire became far nicer, to the point of being Stupid Good.

 - This was put on display in the Thomas the Tank Engine special The Adventure Begins which was a readaptation of some of the earliest stories of the The Railway Series books and TV series:

 - Thomas is far more idealistic and innocent than he was in his debut novel in where he would play tricks on the other engines and is something of a Bratty Half-Pint.